 - Cover the Wound: By covering a wound with clean gauze, it can heal more efficiently, protected from foreign substances that can delay the healing process.
 Choosing the optimal dressing for a diabetic wound is essential.
 It must maintain a well-balanced moisture environment that is not too wet or too dry, allowing the wound to drain and heal properly.

 - Issue Good Wound Maintenance Routines: In the case of keeping healthy healing habits, it is important to maintain a good routine as healing progresses, even after initial treatment.
 Be sure to change the dressings on the wound as per a specialist’s instruction, and to reapply any healing microbial ointment that may be used as necessary.
 Exhaustion and excessive movement of an area near a wound can cause complications and a much longer healing process.
 If you must move frequently, be sure to rest when possible and pay attention when the wound is strained.

 Essex Union Podiatry is a complete foot and ankle practice serving the podiatric needs of Essex and Union counties.
 Our specialty trained physicians utilize the latest techniques and tools to diagnose, treat and provide preventative care for all foot and ankle conditions.
 With an emphasis on patient education, our practice offers quality care by creating an informative and personalized treatment plan tailored to meet individual needs.

-For more information or to schedule an appointment with one of our hammertoe specialists, give us a call at (973) 376-8210 or contact Essex Union Podiatry today.
+For more information or to schedule an appointment with a wound care specialist, give us a call at (973) 376-8210 or contact Essex Union Podiatry today.